ssorj/transom/README.md

 `page.body_template` - The template object for the body element of the page.
 The body element includes `{{page.content}}`.
 The default is `site.body_template`.

+`page.content_template` - The template object for the main content of the page.
+It is loaded from the page input path, `input/<file>.md`.

 ## Functions